1. Home

 From its beginnings in 1872 to its present role under the National Institutes for Cultural Heritage, the Tokyo National Museum has evolved while remaining true to its mission: to serve as a bridge between the past, present, and future.
 The museum continues to expand public access to cultural treasures through exhibitions, education, and research, ensuring the ongoing appreciation of Japan’s rich cultural heritage.

 At Hey Japan!, we strive to keep the places listed on our website as current as possible.
-However, it is important to note that location owners or management may make changes to their plans, including canceling events, altering opening times, or modifying admission requirements, without prior notice.
-To ensure that you have the most accurate information, we recommend checking official websites before visiting any location.
+However, location owners or management may alter opening times or modify admission requirements without prior notice.
+Check official websites before visiting.